 3.9.10.
 This section should provide relevant information on the auxiliary systems associated with the reactor process system.
 It should include, for example, information on the process and post-accident sampling systems.
-The compressed air systems are dealt with in another section of this chapter, while the chemical control and volume control systems are covered in Chapter 5.
+The compressed air systems are dealt with in another section of this chapter, while the chemical control and volume control systems are covered in chapter 5 of the safety analysis report.